Learning rule: Background

-It is to be noted that though these learning rules might appear to be based on similar ideas, they do have subtle differences, as they are a generalisation or application over the previous rule, and hence it makes sense to study them separately based on their origins and intents.
+Though these learning rules might appear to be based on similar ideas, they do have subtle differences, as they are a generalisation or application over the previous rule, and hence it makes sense to study them separately based on their origins and intents.

 Hebbian Learning

 Developed by Donald Hebb in 1949 to describe biological neuron firing.
 In the mid-1950s it was also applied to computer simulations of neural networks.

 Where $\eta$ represents the learning rate, $x_i$ represents the input of neuron i, and y is the output of the neuron.
 It has been shown that Hebb's rule in its basic form is unstable.
 Oja's Rule, BCM Theory are other learning rules built on top of or alongside Hebb's Rule in the study of biological neurons.

 Perceptron Learning Rule (PLR)

 The perceptron learning rule originates from the Hebbian assumption, and was used by Frank Rosenblatt in his perceptron in 1958.
 The net is passed to the activation (transfer) function and the function's output is used for adjusting the weights.
 The learning signal is the difference between the desired response and the actual response of a neuron.
 The step function is often used as an activation function, and the outputs are generally restricted to -1, 0, or 1.